-This deliverable is the first version of the Data Management Plan (DMP) of the Ageing@Work project in accordance with the EC Open Research Data Pilot (ORDP) regulations of the Horizon 2020 programme (H2020) and will be updated as a living document throughout the project.
+This deliverable is the second version of the Data Management Plan (DMP) of the Ageing@Work project in accordance with the EC Open Research Data Pilot (ORDP) regulations of the Horizon 2020 programme (H2020) as a living document it will be updated throughout the project.
 With regard to the generated project data, it contains preliminary information on the open research data retention and destruction strategy as well as considerations of the limits on the secondary use of the data and its disclosure to third parties.